AckerlyXu/heima/articles/virtual-machines/windows/csharp.md

 2. Press **Enter** after the *Succeeded* status appears.

-3. After the virtual machine is created and before you press **Enter** to start deleting resources, you could take a few minutes to inspect the resources in the Azure portal preview.
+3. After the virtual machine is created and before you press **Enter** to start deleting resources, you could take a few minutes to inspect the resources in the Azure Portal.

 ## Next Steps
 * Take advantage of using a template to create a virtual machine by using the information in [Deploy an Azure Virtual Machine using C# and a Resource Manager template](csharp-template.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json).